 Read our full review of Transparent Labs Stim-Free Pre-Workout.

 Best Protein Supplement for CrossFit

-Protein is the most important macronutrient when it comes to repairing and building muscle.
-This pick has 26 grams of protein per serving and is a whey isolate — this means the carbs and fasts are fairly low compared to many proteins on the market.
+Protein is the most important macronutrient when it comes to building and repairing muscle.
+This pick has 26 grams of protein per serving and is a whey isolate — this means the carbs and fats are fairly low compared to many proteins on the market.

 Swolverine Whey Protein Isolate

 CrossFit workouts can be grueling and take a ton of strength to perform, which means that proper supplementation can be important for strength and growth.
 In order to grow in size and strength, protein synthesis has to exceed muscle breakdown from exercise, and that’s where Swolverine’s whey isolate comes in.
 (5)

 This whey protein formula delivers 26 grams of protein with just 0.5 grams of fat, and one gram of carbs.
 You’ll also find 10mg of digestive enzymes, and a decent number of micronutrients.

 With 26g of protein, one gram of carbs and a half gram of fat, this isolate provides a solid dose of protein, a delicious taste, and only one gram of sugar per serving.
 This formula also contains digestive enzymes, which may help your body process the protein and potentially avoid digestive discomforts, like bloating and gassiness.
 This protein comes in Vanilla, Chocolate, Mint Chocolate Chip, and Honey Cinnamon Peanut Butter flavors and costs around $2.09 per serving.
 In comparison to all types of protein, it sports a higher price tag, but for an isolate, this cost is very reasonable.

 - CrossFit athletes who want a protein powder that delivers a high 26g dose of protein while keeping other macronutrients low will appreciate this isolate formula.